hypatiav2/35L-project/README.md

 Logic for accessing the **profile** table in our Supabase PostgreSQL database.
 Create handler functions that will be registered to our routes in `routes/routers.go`.

-TBD BY MERYL

-**availability.go**

-Logic for accessing the **availability** table in our db.

-IDK

-**quiz.go**

-We can either have a separate controller file for our quiz logic, or we can put it all in prolile_controller since the reference vector for the quiz score will probably live in the profiles table.
-TBD BY TIFF

 ### Models

 Deal with actual data transfer to and from our Supabase SQL db.
 Use pgx to interact with the db.